Strike Authorization Vote and Strike FAQ

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

 Striking is a last resort.
-A work stoppage would be disruptive, but striking is also the strongest tool we have to secure fair contracts, and we are preparing now so that if it is absolutely necessary, we are ready.
-We hope that Sinai will stop stalling our negotiations and make greater progress towards a fair agreement, but until we see such progress, we will continue to make preparations to strike should it be needed.
-We hope that this strike preparation work will never have to be used.
+A work stoppage would be disruptive, but striking is also the strongest tool we have to secure a fair contract, and we are preparing now so that if it is necessary, we are ready.
+We hope that Sinai will stop stalling our negotiations and make greater progress toward a fair agreement, but until we see such progress, we will continue to make preparations to strike should it be needed.

-What has led up to considering a strike authorization vote and a potential strike?
+What has led up to a strike announcement?

-Our union was certified on July 5, 2022, but more than a year later we are still fighting to reach a first contract that provides fair and equitable support for postdocs at Sinai.
+Our union was certified on July 5, 2022, but more than 16 months later we are still fighting to reach a first contract that provides fair and equitable support for postdocs at Sinai.
 Throughout negotiations we have made many efforts to demonstrate the urgency of reaching a fair agreement in a timely manner, including:

 - A majority of researchers signed an open letter calling on Sinai to avoid delays and reach an agreement in a timely manner.